sapphicsirenn/sapphicsirenn/README.md

-- 🌱 Sup, I’m madisonn
+- ♫ hi im madison!
-- 🌱 I'm 15 (aquarius)
+- ♫ im 18 and im from scotland
-- 🌱 I'm also pansexual and agender
+- ♫ im a massive lezzer xx
-- 🌱 I love music anything game and code based and plants
+- ♫ i love music and games (especially older/obscure games)
-- 🌱 I’m currently learning to make language patches for older games lol
+- ♫ i want to learn how to make language patches and stuff but im a full time student and have literally zero time
-- 🌱 And ngl i'm not very interesting as a person 👍
+- ♫ leaving this here for when i have free time.....